PFTL/website/content/blog/12_handling_exceptions.rst

 Photo by `Cody Davis <https://unsplash.com/photos/5E5N49RWtbA?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash

-Remember, that both `the code <https://github.com/PFTL/website/tree/master/example_code/12_exceptions>`_ and `the text <https://github.com/PFTL/website/blob/master/content/blog/12_handling_exceptions.rst>`_ of the article are available, in case you have any comments or suggestions to improve it.
+Remember, that both `the code <https://github.com/PFTL/website/tree/master/example_code/12_exceptions>`_ and `the text <https://github.com/PFTL/website/blob/master/content/blog/12_handling_exceptions.rst>`_ of the article is available, in case you have any comments or suggestions to improve it.